We’re all familiar with the Killarneys and Blarney Stones, but what about places that aren’t as well known but are no less beautiful.

 West Clare is where traditional Irish music has its home, as well as crashing Atlantic waves and beautiful scenery.
 A favorite spot of Steven Spielberg’s.

-Carlingford Lough on the North South border is often ignored because of its location, especially so during The Troubles.
-This area is beautiful, scenic, and totally unspoilt.
+Carlingford Lough on the North-South border is often ignored because of its location, especially so during The Troubles.
+This area is beautiful, scenic, and totally unspoiled.

 5. South Armagh

-South Armagh was once known as bandit country, now an unspoilt beautiful area of towering mountains and picturesque villages.
+South Armagh was once known as bandit country, now an unspoiled beautiful area of towering mountains and picturesque villages.